 IMPROVING HEALTHCARE EQUITY

 Social determinants of health are a major factor in healthcare disparities — and a global pandemic has only made the inequity worse.
 Patients with diabetes, or complications from diabetes, are at much greater risk of having a severe case of COVID-19.
 Yet many Latinx people are essential workers who can’t work from home.
-And large, multi-generational households increase the risk of exposure and make quarantines and social distancing difficult.
+Large, multi-generational households increase the risk of exposure.
+And a lack of access to technology can make it challenging for patients to use telemedicine.

 The clinic will also help connect Latinx patients to clinical trials.
 “Many clinical trials have underrepresented Latinx populations,” says Wright.
 “Having a big population of Latinx patients is an opportunity to have more participation, which is really needed.”